martinvinaes/IJPORnumpref/README.md

 # IJPORnumpref
 Replication Materials for "Putting a Number on Preferences: How Numerical Attitudes Are Shaped by Ideology and Equivalency Framing."
 Published in International Journal of Public Opinion Research.
+Co-authored with Rasmus Tue Pedersen.

 This repository contains the following files: